 Overview

-You’ve likely heard us mention Ture many times before, as he’s who we now purchase the bulk of our natural processed Ethiopian coffees from - like Daannisa, Bookkisa, and Biranu Dulo from previous years.
+You’ve likely heard us mention Ture before, as he’s who we’ve been purchasing the bulk of our natural processed Ethiopian coffees from the past few seasons - like Daannisa, Bookkisa, and Biranu Dulo from previous years.
 We’ve been consistently impressed with every coffee we’ve tasted from Sookoo, and we’re thrilled to continue diving deeper and strengthening our relationship with each passing year.
-They specialize in only natural processed coffees at the moment, working with five groups of farmers within the Odo Shakiso woreda of the Guji Zone.
-Sookoo focuses on working with small groups and providing education for the farmers - teaching proper farm maintenance, best picking practices, etc.
+They primarily specialize in natural processed coffees at the moment (though have recently expanding to washed lots as well!) working with five groups of farmers within the Odo Shakiso woreda of the Guji Zone.
+Sookoo focuses on small groups and providing education for the farmers - teaching proper farm maintenance, best picking practices, etc.

-This is the fourth season that Ture has kept coffees separate from growers with larger than average farms.
-Biranu Dulo owns 4.5 hectares of land, which is roughly double the average in Guji, and he can produce around 50 60kg bags of green coffee per year.
+This is the sixth season that Ture has kept coffees separate from growers with larger than average farms.
+Biranu Dulo owns 4.5 hectares of land, which is roughly double the average in Guji, and he can produce around 50 x 60kg bags of green coffee per year.
 Currently, we’re purchasing around half of his total volume.
 We established a premium price to Ture that allowed him to cover his higher cherry pricing to Biranu and also give a second payment later in the season.
 Full transparency in the Ethiopian coffee supply chain has historically been quite complicated.
-Due to complex regulations on the commodities market, coffee from a single farm would have been impossible to purchase just five years ago.
-This is why our past Ethiopian offerings have been named after the washing station itself and consisted of hundreds of smallholder farmers’ coffee.
-Long story short, recent policy changes have now made this possible!
+Due to complex regulations on the commodities market, coffee from a single farm would have been impossible to purchase pre-2020.
+This is why many of our past Ethiopian offerings were named after the washing station itself and consisted of hundreds of smallholder farmers’ coffee.
+Long story short, policy changes have opened the market in a way that now allows increased transparency and the new options to form relationships directly with producers.

 As we’ve come to expect, this natural processed lot from Biranu Dulo is incredibly clean, complex, and fruit-forward.
-The acidity is juicy and mouth-watering, like pineapple and raspberries.
-The saturated fruit flavors and honey-like sweetness produce a very elegant, silky body.
+The acidity is juicy and mouth-watering, like blueberries and raspberries.
+The saturated fruit flavors and white sugar-like sweetness produce a very sweet, silky body.
 Layers of milk chocolate and vanilla round out the experience to keep the coffee beautifully balanced.
-Biranu Dulo is everything we love about natural processed coffees, like explosive fruit flavors that make you re-imagine what coffee can be, but presented in a sparkling, refined package.
-We’re tasting: strawberry, blueberry, cherry, red grape, orange blossom, lavender, lemon icing, honey, white sugar, vanilla, poptart, danish, sweet tea, milk chocolate.
+Biranu Dulo is everything we love about natural processed coffees, like explosive fruit flavors that make you re-imagine what coffee can be, but presented in a silky, refined package.
+We’re tasting: blueberry, strawberry, raspberry, red grape, lavender, lemon icing, honey, white sugar, vanilla, poptart, sweet tea, milk chocolate.

 Relationship